 Beware of fake alternative and/or holistic dentists

-Since there is lots of money made in the field of dentistry, experience shows that there are some dentists who will jump on the "new wave" bandwagon of alternative and/or holistic dentistry and claim to be experts in the field while being quite unqualified to do so...
+Since there is lots of money to be made in the field of dentistry, experience shows that there are some dentists who will jump on the "new wave" bandwagon of alternative and/or holistic dentistry and claim to be experts in the field while being quite unqualified to do so.
+They can do damage and harm you.

 Personal anecdotal reports of negative experiences with "holistic" dentists I have received (or read) include,

-- Dentist being dishonest, rude, untrustworthy, uncaring, unskilled, manipulative, snotty, filled with ego/greed, arrogant, and using toxic dental products
+- Dentist being dishonest, rude, untrustworthy, uncaring, unskilled, manipulative, snotty, filled with ego/greed, arrogant

 - Dentist only "holistic" by name, even using toxic, everyday-run-of-the-mill dental materials (Bisphenol-A, aluminium)